-As a community hospital we want to know about and understand your healthcare needs.
-Southlake Regional Health Centre uses a 3rd party private company whom, every month, randomly select patients to receive a confidential survey questionnaire by mail about their Hospital experience.
-Patients can expect to see the survey within approximately 6 weeks from their discharge date.
+As a community hospital, Southlake Regional Health Centre wants to know about and understand your healthcare needs.
+We use a third-party private company which, every month, randomly selects patients to receive a confidential survey questionnaire about their Hospital experience.
+The survey is mailed to those selected patients approximately 6 weeks following their discharge date.

 Your honest opinion about your care is very important to us, so we ask that you complete the survey and return it to us.
 In some cases, the same patient may receive two surveys as a result of two recent hospital visits.
 If you have any questions about the survey, a contact number is provided on the form.